Creamed corn

-Creamed corn (which is also known by other names, such as cream style sweet corn) is a type of creamed vegetable dish made by combining pieces of whole sweetcorn with a soupy liquid of milky residue from pulped corn kernels scraped from the cob.
+Creamed corn (which is also known by other names, such as cream-style sweet corn) is a type of creamed vegetable dish made by combining pieces of whole sweetcorn with a soupy liquid of milky residue from immature pulped corn kernels scraped from the cob.
 Originating in Native American cuisine, it is now most commonly eaten in the Midwestern and Southern United States, as well as being used in the French Canadian dish pâté chinois ('Chinese pie': a dish like shepherd's pie).
 It is a soupy version of sweetcorn, and unlike other preparations of sweetcorn, creamed corn is partially puréed, releasing the liquid contents of the kernels.

 Additional ingredients

-Canned cream corn does not usually contain any cream, but some homemade versions may include milk or cream.
+Canned creamed corn does not usually contain any cream, but some homemade versions may include milk or cream.
 Sugar and starch may also be added.
 Commercial, store-bought canned preparations may contain tapioca starch as a thickener.